Megalosaurus: Species named in the 19th century

 In 1882, Henri-Émile Sauvage named remains found at Louppy-le-Château, teeth and vertebrae from the Early Cretaceous, Megalosaurus superbus, "the proud one".
 In 1923, this became the genus Erectopus.
 In 1884/1885, Wilhelm Barnim Dames, based on specimen UM 84, a tooth from the Early Cretaceous, named Megalosaurus dunkeri, the specific name honouring Wilhelm Dunker.
 In 1923, this was made a separate genus Altispinax.
 In 1885, Joseph Henri Ferdinand Douvillé renamed Dakosaurus gracilis Quenstedt 1885 into Megalosaurus gracilis.
 Today the renaming is generally rejected.
-In 1889, Richard Lydekker named Megalosaurus oweni, the specific name honouring Owen, based on a series of metatarsals from the Early Cretaceous, specimen BMNH R2556.
+In 1889, Richard Lydekker named Megalosaurus oweni, the specific name honouring Owen, based on a series of metatarsals from the Early Cretaceous, specimen BMNH R?2556?.
 In 1991, this was made a separate genus Valdoraptor.
 In 1892, Edward Drinker Cope renamed Ceratosaurus nasicornis Marsh 1884 into Megalosaurus nasicornis.
 This had been largely motivated by a desire to annoy his rival Othniel Charles Marsh and the name has found no acceptance.
 In 1896, Charles Jean Julien Depéret named Megalosaurus crenatissimus, "the much crenelated", based on remains from the Late Cretaceous found in Madagascar.
 In 1955 this was made a separate genus Majungasaurus.
 The generic name Laelaps, used by Cope to denote a theropod, had been preoccupied by a mite.
 Marsh had therefore provided the replacement name Dryptosaurus, but Henry Fairfield Osborn, a partisan of Cope, rejected this replacement and thus in 1898 renamed Laelaps aquilunguis Cope 1866 into Megalosaurus aquilunguis.

 Species named in the 20th century

 In 1901 Baron Franz Nopcsa renamed Laelaps trihedrodon Cope 1877 into Megalosaurus trihedrodon.
 In the same publication Nopcsa renamed Poekilopleuron valens Leidy 1870 into Megalosaurus valens; this probably represents fossil material of Allosaurus.
 In 1902, Nopcsa named Megalosaurus hungaricus based on two teeth found in Transylvania, then part of the Kingdom of Hungary.
 The specimens, MAFI ob.
 3106, were later lost.
 It represents an indeterminate theropod.
 In 1903, Louis Dollo named Megalosaurus lonzeensis based on a manual claw found near Lonzee in Belgium.
 He had first reported this claw in 1883, and as a result some sources by mistake indicate this year as the date of the naming.
 It perhaps represents a member of the Noasauridae, or an indeterminate member of the Coelurosauria.
-In 1907/1908, von Huene renamed Streptospondylus cuvieri Owen 1842, based on a presently lost partial vertebra, into Megalosaurus cuvieri.
+In 1907 or 1908, von Huene renamed Streptospondylus cuvieri, based on a presently lost partial vertebra, into Megalosaurus cuvieri.
 This is today seen as a nomen dubium, an indeterminate member of the Tetanurae.
-In 1909, Richard Lydekker named Megalosaurus woodwardi, based on a maxilla with tooth, specimen BMNH 41352.
+In 1909, Richard Lydekker named Megalosaurus woodwardi, based on a maxilla with tooth, specimen NHMUK PV OR 41352.
 This is today seen as a nomen dubium, an indeterminate member of the Theropoda.